For You: Dear Struggling Teenager…I see you.

 Dropping Out Of School

 School is important.
 I know you think that a GED is the same thing as a diploma, but the truth is that it’s not.
 It signifies who you were and is difficult for employers to over look.
 A high school diploma is huge, because of what it signifies.
-It’s physical proof that when things get frustrating or tough, you aren’t walking away.
+It’s physical proof that when things get frustrating or tough, you don’t walk away.
 You aren’t a quitter.

 You are tougher than I was as a teenager though.
 Raised in this culture, you know of its superficiality.
 You are smart, talented, and very capable of making your life amazing and successful.

 Oh yes, I’m going there.
 Sex is complicated.
 On one hand, if you’re doing it right (right person, right time and yes, right technique) it’s pretty amazing.
-On the other hand though….bleh!
+On the other hand though….bah!
 I honestly wish that TV would portray sex what it really is…which is messy (in all aspects).

 The risk of becoming a teenage parent is huge, no matter if the girl is on birth control and the guy wears a condom or not.
 Check out what the Center for Disease Control found about rates of teenage pregnancy.
 I wouldn’t wish that on anyone.
 Not because it puts you on a preset outcome (I told you that above…pay attention).
 Being a parent just makes everything so much harder, trust me.
 When you are a teenager you already have enough challenges.

 I can’t even really touch on STDs.
 Let’s just say that one of the many reasons I’m thankful to be married is that I don’t have to worry about STDs.
 According to TeenSource, half of all teens and young adults who are sexually active will get an STD by the time they are 25 years old.
-Infection is rampant and being able to ask someone for their lab tests would be a necessary evil before having sex.
+Infection is rampant and being able to ask someone for their lab tests is a necessary evil before having sex.
 If you can’t talk about sex and all its messy factors with that guy or girl…you should’t have sex with them.
 Seriously.

 What Are Your Goals?